AnamariaGM/AWS-EKS-Smart-Home-Services-Deployment/README.md

 You should then be able to run `terraform destroy` to remove all the infrastructure.

 If you find the terraform destroy works for a period of time then fails, you can run destroy again and it should tidy remaining aspects up.

-### Extension exercise

-In the exercise you deployed your first NGINX cluster to EKS.

-In the extension its time to try and deploy the bookstore frontend and bookstore backend API that you were working on yesterday to a new cluster on EKS.

-In order to do this you will have to setup the new EKS cluster using Terraform then deploy these through Kubernetes.

 ### Submission process